Laurel Park School: 1984-2023: Broomfield

 In 2008 Broomfield School received designation as a specialist humanities college.
 It was, at one time, one of the largest secondary schools in the Borough of Enfield, due to its location near the borders of the neighbouring boroughs of Haringey and Barnet, but since the development of Alexandra Park School in Haringey in 2003, it has steadily lost pupils from its feeder primary schools.

 An Ofsted inspection in October 2011 judged the school to be inadequate and placed it into special measures.
 A new leadership group was appointed to turn the school around, and, in 2013, the school came out of special measures.
 In May 2015, the school was judged by Ofsted to be a 'good' school.
 As of 2023, the school's most recent inspection was in 2021, with an outcome of Requires Improvement.

 The local authority closed its sixth form provision due to falling numbers, after the school had spent a substantial amount of money developing a new sixth form block.
 The school then worked with other schools in the borough to develop a multi-school campus, on which four schools are located: Bowes Southgate Green Primary School, which opened in 2014 and takes two forms of entry; West Lea School, which provides additional resourced provision to support children with special needs in a mainstream setting; the sixth form of Winchmore School; and Broomfield School itself.

 2023-present: Laurel Park

-In January 2023, the headteacher told MyLondon that she was planning a rebrand of the school for September 2023.
+In January 2023, the headteacher (Adele Cristofi) told MyLondon that she was planning a rebrand of the school for September 2023.
 She said that this is because "'This school at times in its history has had a poor reputation within the community'".
 The school was subsequently given its current name, Laurel Park School.

 A consultation ran from December 2023 to January 2024 regarding a proposal from the school to offer post-16 vocational training leading to T level qualifications.
 The consultation received four responses: two from local residents, one from a governor of the school, and one from a parent of a current pupil of the school; all were in favour of the proposal.
 As a result the proposal was approved with no amendments being made.